ck-zhang/px/docs/reference/commands.md

 * `px add/remove` (from a member) – modify member manifest, re-resolve workspace graph → update `px.workspace.lock`, rebuild workspace env.
 Per-project `px.lock` is not updated in this mode.
 * `px sync` (member or workspace root) – if workspace lock missing or drifted: resolve union graph and write `px.workspace.lock`; ensure workspace env matches it; never touch per-project locks for members.
 * `px update` (member or workspace root) – update workspace lock within constraints and rebuild workspace env.
-* `px run` / `px test` (member) – in dev may rebuild workspace env from lock; in CI requires workspace `Consistent`; always use workspace env. `--sandbox` uses that workspace env to build/reuse the sandbox image and bind-mounts the working tree; no workspace artifacts are written.
+* `px run` / `px test` (member) – prefers CAS-native execution from the workspace profile (no persistent env directory required).
+If a materialized env is needed for compatibility or `--sandbox`, px builds/reuses the workspace env from the workspace lock.
+In CI, lock drift is still a hard error; `--sandbox` continues to require a consistent workspace env.
 * `px pack image` (workspace root or member) – requires workspace `Consistent`; builds/reuses sandbox image from workspace env + `[tool.px.sandbox]`; copies workspace member code into the image; no workspace writes.
 * `px status` – at workspace root: report workspace state plus member manifest health; in a member: report workspace state and whether that member manifest is included; under the workspace root but outside members: emit a note about the non-member path.